mw00847/molecular-interactions/README.md

 ![predictions from basic GNN](./predictions_from_basic_GNN.png)

-Bond Length Error (O–H) stabilized around 0.4 Å, with early fluctuation likely due to KL warm-up.
-Angle Error (H–O–H) dropped sharply from over 60° to under 10°, showing effective angle regularization.
-Training and Validation Losses both decreased steeply and plateaued, indicating learning without overfitting.
+The bond length error (O–H) stabilized around 0.4 Å, with early fluctuation likely due to KL warm-up.
+Angle error (H–O–H) dropped from over 60° to under 10°, showing the model learning the getting close to the correct water angle.
+Training and validation losses both decreased steeply and then plateaued, indicating learning without overfitting.

 ![training and validation loss](./training_and_validation_loss.png)